jaysiee/blog/content/posts/initial-post.md

 ### Installing Traefik

-> This section describes the purpose of the following files: `helm_traefik.tf`, `traefik-values.yml`
+> This section describes the purpose of the following files: [helm_traefik.tf](https://github.com/pecan-pie/trainingscenter/blob/refactoring/tutorial-cleanup/helm_traefik.tf), [traefik-values.yml](https://github.com/pecan-pie/trainingscenter/blob/refactoring/tutorial-cleanup/values-traefik.yml)

 Each Kubernetes cluster that requires external access needs an [Ingress controller][kubernetes-ingress].
 We will use Traefik for this example as it offers a convenient way of handling SSL certificates for you.
 We install Traefik using its [Helm chart][helm-traefik].
 All run-specific parameters will be set through Terraform, the remaining parameters will be set through a YAML-file.